snakers4/cft-contest-2018/src/article.md

 - Predictions in both of them are handled with batch-size of one.
 This is not ideal when you run a lot of end-to-end experiments;
 - Annotated encoder decoder boasts loss weighting, but it is not explained that when pairing this with secondary objectives (like in our case) - you have to be extra careful with weighting both components of the loss to avoid over / underfitting on one task;
 - While torchtext is awesome for the purpose it was build (to accelerate NMT experiments) - for applied competition NLP pipelines - it is a bit slow and bulky and seed parameters are non intuitive.
 Probably I should have solved caching a bit better, but I opted for the simplest solution with CSV files I explain below;
-- I fully understand that distributed / data parallel routines in PyTorch a bit experimental and high maintenance, but ofc annotated transformers multi GPU loss compute function broke in `PyToch 0.4+`.
+- I fully understand that distributed / data parallel routines in PyTorch is a bit experimental and in high maintenance, but ofc annotated transformers multi GPU loss compute function broke in `PyToch 0.4+`.
 I decided not to fix this, but probably I should have, expecially for transformer;

 ### **Batch predictions and beam search**